peerkar/liferay-gsearch/gsearch-result-item-tagger/README.md

 ## Configuration

-After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> Other -> GSearch Highlight Result Item By Tag.
+After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> GSearch -> GSearch Result Tagger.
 This feature is disabled by default.